PlayAINetwork/katana-mcp/READEME.md

 ## Available Tools

 ### getBalance
-**Description**: Retrieves all token balances for a wallet address on Berachain.
+**Description**: get all token balances for a wallet address on Berachain.

 **Parameters**:
-- `address` (required): Wallet address to check balances for
+- `address` (required): The wallet address to check balances for
-- `tokenAddress` (optional): Specific token address to check
+- `tokenAddress` (optional): A specific token address to check (if you only want one token's balance)
-- `includeZeroBalances` (optional): Whether to include tokens with zero balance
+- `additional Token` (optional) : additional token addresses to check beyond the common tokens.

 **Example Prompt**:
 ```